 1. Buy second hand: Not only is this a great way to save money but you get to skip all that packaging that comes with new clothes.
 No more shoe boxes, hangers, plastic wrap or little annoying plastic tags!

-2. Buy eco friendly fashions whenever you can: Sure, you could have 5 purses from Target all in some hot shade of spring color but do you really need them?
+2. Buy eco friendly clothes whenever you can: Sure, you could have 5 purses from Target all in some hot shade of spring color but do you really need them?
 Consider buying ONE purse made from eco friendly materials in a neutral shade that will match with most of your wardrobe for the whole season.
 Sure, that might not SOUND fun but it is a much greener choice than throwing those 5 neon purses in the landfill to NOT biodegrade for 100 years!

 3. Consider a clothing swap!
 Get your neighborhood together for a clothing swap.
-Everyone get together with the clothes that don’t fit or aren’t stylish to you any more.
-Your neighbor might LOVE that red hat that you think is hideous or maybe they have a daughter who wears the exact size your child can’t fit into any more!
+Everyone get together with the clothes that don’t fit or aren’t stylish to you anymore.
+Your neighbor might LOVE that red hat that you think is hideous or maybe they have a daughter who wears the exact size your child can’t fit into anymore!

 4. Donate what you can’t re-home: Organizations like Good Will or the Salvation Army are always happy to take clothes that you don’t need any more.
 Help the less fortunate while cleaning out your closet.

-6. Get crafty!
-Make those old T-shirts into a dog blanket or turn those old jeans into a purse!
-Even if you just turn holey socks into puppets for your kids you are doing your part to reduce your carbon footprint!
+6. Get crafty: Make those old T-shirts into a dog blanket or turn those old jeans into a purse!
+Even if you just turn holey socks into puppets for your kids you are doing your part to reduce your carbon footprint.

-7. Recycle it!
-Some cities actually have textile recycling!
+7. Recycle it: Some cities actually have textile recycling!
 Search Earth 911 for a clothing recycling center near you!